-State Secretary in the Federal Ministry of Finance
+State Secretary in the Federal Chancellery

-The responsibility for Austria's eGovernment strategy/policy lies with the State Secretary in the Federal Ministry of Finance.
+The responsibility for Austria's eGovernment strategy/policy lies with the State Secretary in the Federal Chancellery.
 The State Secretary is responsible for digitisation, IT and telecommunications as well.
 In the field of digitisation, it is also responsible for coordinating tasks.
-In its role, the State Secretary is supported by various bodies of all relevant actors, such as the platform Digital Austria, as well as by administrative units within the Federal Ministry of Finance.
+In its role, the State Secretary is supported by various bodies of all relevant actors, as well as by administrative units within the Federal Chancellery.